dev-penny/Demo-Fiori-App/README.md

 SAP Fiori Application

 ## Details
-SAP Fiori Application using the Northwind OData services
+A List Report using the Northwind OData services

 ## Overview
 This Fiori app is based on the Orders Reference Scenario.